robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

 3. Push create at the bottom.

-4. Once the registry is created, switch to the Access Keys tab, and note the Admin login and passwords.
-From here, you can also randomly change the passwords.
+4. Once the registry is created, click `Go to Resource` then

+   - Switch to the Access Keys tab

+   - Enable the Admin user

+   - Copy the Admin login and passwords.
 We'll need these to login to the docker command-line.

+   From this screen, you can also change or disable the passwords.

 Create Kubernetes Cluster